• Skip to main content

 Polish mushroom soup with pasta and garnish of parsley in white bowl with spoon.

-Other Christmas soups in Poland can also include fish soup (popular in the north), almond soup or sauerkraut soup (this last one is also eaten all year round and can be made with or without meat).
+Other Christmas soups in Poland can also include fish soup (popular in the north), almond soup and sauerkraut soup (this last one is also eaten year round and can be made with or without meat).

 These usually follow the soup and are accompanied by bread (which also counts as one of the 12 dishes!).
 Popular choices include herring and carp.